helius-labs/validator-firewall/README.md

 ## Production
 This should be run under a user with the CAP_NET_ADMIN capability.
 This is required to load the eBPF program and to set the XDP program on the interface.

+Some background reading on XDP: [How to Drop 10M Packets per Second](https://blog.cloudflare.com/how-to-drop-10-million-packets)